-A. Certification of a process server is for a period of one year at which time the certification shall expire unless extended temporarily as set forth herein or by order of the Chief Judge.
-The renewal materials should be filed (actually received by Court Administration) no sooner than ninety days prior to expiration and no later than sixty days prior to expiration to allow sufficient time for processing of the renewal materials.
-Individuals are warned that renewal materials filed less than sixty days prior to expiration may, under certain circumstances, not be fully processed by the expiration date and, if not, will be deemed expired pending approval and shall not be permitted to serve process unless and until recertification is approved.
-Individuals filing prior to sixty days (but no sooner than ninety days) prior to expiration will be allowed to continue to serve process unless and until the application for certification is denied or the Chief Judge otherwise suspends or terminates the certification.
-Materials for recertification filed after the annual expiration date but within ninety-days ("grace period") after that expiration date shall still be considered for renewal but the individual will not be permitted to serve process unless and until there is approval of the application for renewal as provided herein.
-Failure to properly and timely file the necessary materials for renewal with Court Administration and/or failure to keep his or her bond current will cause the name of the certified process server to be automatically removed from the approved list and such person shall lose all standing as a certified process server until such time as standing is reestablished.
-Any request for renewal or reinstatement filed after the grace period and/or lapse of bond will be treated as an original application and must comply with section I of this Administrative Order.
+A. Certification of a process server is valid for a period of one year and shall expire unless a renewed certified process server identification card is issued by Court Administration pursuant to a renewal order of the Court, or the certification is extended temporarily as set forth herein, or the certification is otherwise extended by order of the Chief Judge.
+Renewal materials must be received by Court Administration no later than thirty days prior to expiration of certification to allow sufficient time for processing of the materials.
+Individuals are warned that renewal materials received less than thirty days prior to expiration may not be completely processed before the expiration date and, if not, will be deemed expired pending approval and the individual shall not be permitted to serve process until recertification is approved.
+Individuals who have submitted their renewal materials prior to thirty days before expiration will be allowed to continue to serve process unless and until the request for renewal is denied or the Chief Judge otherwise suspends or terminates the certification.
+Materials for recertification received after the annual expiration date but within ninety-days (hereinafter, the "grace period") after that expiration date shall still be considered for renewal but the individual will not be permitted to serve process until there is approval of the application for renewal as provided herein.
+Failure to properly and timely submit the necessary materials for renewal with Court Administration and/or failure to keep his or her bond current will cause the name of the certified process server to be automatically removed from the approved list and such person shall lose all standing as a certified process server in the Third Circuit until such time as certification is reestablished.
+Any request for renewal or reinstatement filed after the grace period and/or lapse of bond will be treated as an original application and must comply with the requirements of section I of this Administrative Order, including the educational requirements for first-time applicants.